plancomps/CBS-beta/CBS-beta/Languages-beta/index.md

 See [Funcons-beta] for the beta-release of an initial collection of funcons.
 Those funcons used in the CBS of a particular language are listed in an index, accessed from the dropdown menu shown when browsing its specification.
+The [reuse] page shows how may funcons are directly reused in the different language specifications.

 The specification of each funcon has been validated by basic unit tests that exercise all its rules.
 Moreover, funcons that are reused in two or more of